-In June 2017, the GASB issued Statement No. 87, Leases (GASB 87).
-GASB 87 establishes standards of accounting and financial reporting by lessees and lessors and establishes a single model for lease accounting based on the foundational principle that leases are financings of the right-to-use an underlying asset.
-GASB 87 will require a lessee to recognize a lease liability and an intangible right-to-use lease asset at the commencement of the lease term, with certain exceptions, and will require a lessor to recognize a lease receivable and a deferred inflow of resources at the commencement of the lease term, with certain exceptions.
-The Authority adopted GASB 87 on July 1, 2021, and retroactively implemented the statement effective July 1, 2020.
-The adoption of this statement resulted in an increase in lease obligations and related right-to-use lease assets of approximately \$77,000, as of July 1, 2020.
+In June 2020, the GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements (GASB 96).
+GASB 96 provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs).
+Under this Statement, a government generally should recognize a right-to-use subscription asset, an intangible asset, and a corresponding subscription liability at the commencement of the subscription term, which is when the subscription asset is placed into service.
+The Authority adopted GASB 96 July 1, 2022 and retroactively implemented the statement effective July 1, 2021.
+The adoption of this statement resulted in an increase SBITA obligations and related right-to-use subscription IT assets of approximately \$1,295,000 as of July 1, 2021.
 The adoption had no impact on net position.